Investigating the Mediterranean diet's role in Alzheimer's disease prevention: a review

 Hernández JM, Rentero MPZ.
 Bioactive compounds contained in Mediterranean Diet and their effects on neurodegenerative diseases.
 Current Topics on Superfoods; InTech Open: London, UK 2018; 2: 13-31.

 Granzotto A, Zatta P. Resveratrol and Alzheimer’s disease: message in a bottle on red wine and cognition.
-Frontiers in aging neuroscience 2014; 6: 95.
+Front Aging Neurosci 2014; 6: 95.

 Plassman BL, Williams Jr JW, Burke JR, Holsinger T, Benjamin S. Systematic review: factors associated with risk for and possible prevention of cognitive decline in later life.
-Annals of internal medicine 2010; 153: 182-93.
+Ann Intern Med 2010; 153: 182-93.

 Takaoka M. Of the phenolic substrate of hellebore (Veratrum grandiflorum Loes. fil.).
 J Fac Sci Hokkaido Imper Univ 1940; 3: 1-16.